hydra3333/Pi4CC/README.md

    A zero-frills LAN-only Media Server using DLNA and Apache2 web server to serve up .mp4 (avc/hevc) video files from a low-cost low-power Raspberry Pi 4 server to Chromecast devices and SmartTVs in the home.

+   Once installed and configured, the Pi 4 will eventally run "headless" (i.e. without a monitor/keyboard/mouse);
+   if required, it can be accessed and controlled remeotely from a PC via VNC or SSH etc.

 # More Description:

-How to setup a Raspberry Pi 4 (Raspbian buster) as a HOME LAN media server (only inside a home LAN) so that :-
+How to setup a Raspberry Pi 4 4Gb (Raspbian buster) as a HOME LAN media server (only inside a home LAN) so that :-
 1. via DLNA, it can be searchable and serve .mp4 files to Apps on tablets and phones and smartTVs
 2. via a LAN-only web page, it can it can be searchable on tablets and phones and PCs, and be able to "cast" .mp4 files to Chromecast devices connected to TVs